hmyan90/MediaRefreshTools/README.md

 -langList <String[]>
     Specifies which languages need to be installed, not support Language Interface Packs (LIPs) for this version.
 This will add:
 * Language Packs for Windows Main OS
-* Recovery Language for Windows Recovery environment.
+* Recovery Language for Windows Recovery Environment.
 * Language Packs for Windows Setup.
 You can use .PARAMETER winSetupLang to choose add or not for Windows Setup, default is not.

 -winSetupLang